Doctoral Project Fees and Financial Aid

 Note that students whose direct costs (owed to Meridian) are entirely covered by a financial aid award still need to select a payment plan, in case they do end up with a balance not covered by financial aid.

-Continuation students pay the Continuation Student Registration fee each year, due in full at registration.
+Continuation students pay the continuation student enrollment fee each year, due in full at enrollment.

-A fee of $50 is assessed on late registration payments.
+A fee of $50 is assessed on late enrollment payments.

-Financial aid can cover these fees for the number of academic years that the student is inside their doctoral project clock*.
-However, the continuation registration fee must be paid in full at registration even if financial aid is expected in the future.
+Financial aid can cover these fees for the number of academic years that the student is inside their doctoral project clock.* The continuation enrollment fee must be paid in full at enrollment even if financial aid is expected in the future.
 If the student later receives financial aid, these fees would then be subject to a credit balance refund to the student.

 Financial Aid for Doctoral Project Fees

-Financial aid recipients are awarded aid on a borrower-based academic year for the doctoral project clock.
-In other words, from the time the eight-quarter Ph.D. or Ed.D. dissertation period begins (or the four-quarter clinical case study period for the Psy.D.), financial aid will cover four consecutive quarters for two years (dissertation) or one year (Clinical Case Study) This requires the student to complete the FAFSA for each borrower-based academic year.
+Financial aid recipients are awarded aid on a borrower-based academic year for the eight-quarter and four-quarter periods.
+In other words, from the time the eight-quarter dissertation period begins (or the four-quarter clinical case study period), financial aid will cover four consecutive quarters for two years (dissertation) or one year (clinical case study) This requires the student to complete the FAFSA for each borrower-based academic year.
 The borrower-based academic year clock is determined by the quarter in which the student begins the clock.

-The Ph.D. (or Ed.D.) dissertation clock, and the Psy.D. clinical case study clock can only start at the beginning of a quarter.
-For example: if the dissertation clock starts at the Fall quarter, financial aid will cover four consecutive quarters (Fall, Winter, Spring, and Summer), twice.
+Both doctoral project clocks (dissertation and clinical case study) can only start at the beginning of a quarter.
+For example, if the clinical case study clock starts at the Fall quarter, financial aid may cover four consecutive quarters (Fall, Winter, Spring, and Summer), and if the dissertation clock starts at the Fall quarter, financial aid may cover four consecutive quarters, twice.

 Students may also consider a Grad PLUS Loan or a private Alternative Loan.